Ernest B. Schoedsack

 Ernest Beaumont Schoedsack (June 8, 1893 – December 23, 1979) was an American motion picture cinematographer, producer, and director.
-Schoedsack worked as a cameraman in World War I, where he served in the Signal Corps.
+Schoedsack worked as a cameraman in World War I, where he served in the U.S. Army Signal Corps.
 At the conclusion of the war, he stayed in Europe to further his career.
 He worked on several films with Merian C. Cooper including King Kong, Chang: A Drama of the Wilderness, and The Most Dangerous Game.
-He also collaborated with screenwriter and actress Ruth Rose, whom he later married.
-Schoedsack died on December 23 at age 86.
+He also collaborated with screenwriter Ruth Rose, whom he later married.